Protection of wildlife and sustainable management of natural resources

 Tanzania has placed vast areas of the country under protection in order to conserve its globally important ecosystems and wildlife populations.
-These protected areas and their wildlife are crucial to tourism and the economic development of rural areas.
-However, to date there have been very few economic benefits for the people living in the vicinity.
-Population growth and a rising demand for land for grazing and cultivation purposes are increasingly jeopardising protected resources and intensifying the risk of conflict between people and wildlife.
-As the local inhabitants do not benefit sufficiently from the conservation areas, their commitment to sustainable forms of management is low, which is encouraging non-sustainable management practices and illegal activities such as poaching.
-Poaching, especially of elephants for the international ivory trade, has increased dramatically in recent years.
-The elephant population and also other species have experienced a drastic decline.
+The protected areas and wildlife are of huge importance to the economic development of rural regions and for tourism.
+However, to date there have been very few economic benefits for the population in the vicinity.
+Population growth and a greater demand for land for grazing and cultivation pose a growing threat to wildlife in the protected areas and increase the risk of conflict between people and wildlife.
+As the inhabitants do not benefit sufficiently from the protected areas, their commitment to environmentally sustainable management is low.
+Consequently, management practices are rarely geared towards sustainability, which indirectly encourages illegal activities such as poaching.
+Above all, the illegal hunting of elephants for international trade in ivory has increased sharply in recent years.
+Other wild animals are also increasingly being captured for the consumption and trading of bushmeat and illegal wildlife trafficking.
+Many species have experienced a dramatic decline in numbers.
 This is posing a serious threat to the attractiveness of Tanzania’s protected areas and their potential for tourism.

-The responsible actors have to date not had sufficient coherent mechanisms at their disposal to ensure the protection of the wildlife populations and at the same time offer incentives for the local population to support sustainable resource management.
+The responsible stakeholders do not have coordinated mechanisms at their disposal to ensure the protection of wildlife and at the same time offer incentives for the local population to support environmentally sustainable management.

-The central government, local governments, autonomous protected area authorities and private sector in Tanzania have put mechanisms in place to improve the protection of globally important wildlife resources and create incentives for the local population to support sustainable resource management.
+Central government, autonomous protected area management authorities and local governments have put mechanisms in place to improve the protection of globally important wildlife and to create incentives for the local population to support the sustainable management of natural resources.

-The project is an integral part of a joint development programme with the Tanzanian Government and KfW Development Bank.
-KfW is supporting large-scale infrastructure projects in the Northern Serengeti ecosystem and Selous Game Reserve, in and around the two protected areas.
-The cooperation partners include the World Wide Fund for Nature (WWF) and the Frankfurt Zoological Society (ZGF).
+The project is part of a joint development programme with the Government of Tanzania and KfW Development Bank.
+KfW Development Bank is supporting large-scale infrastructure projects in and around the two protected areas in the northern Serengeti ecosystem and the Selous Game Reserve.
+Cooperation partners include the World Wide Fund for Nature (WWF) and the Frankfurt Zoological Society (ZGF).